Avondale Expertise: How we protected transactional risk

 However, in many sale and purchase agreements there are performance related targets and associated payments and this was one such example.
 However, our client overlooked the impact this second acquisition could have on the financial performance of his company.
 In such a unique situation, anyone could be forgiven for overlooking this potential issue.

 But we did not.
-We recognised the potential financial implications of this double purchase and integration and recommended due diligence into the second company.
+We recognized the potential financial implications of this double purchase and integration and recommended due diligence into the second company.
 When completed this indicated that whilst it would likely provide a profit longer term, there would be significant overhead costs post completion, which could impact our client’s ability to generate additional performance related payments.